 Campers need sturdy shoes around Camp, and no flip-flops are allowed (except for showering).
 At night, all campers must wear closed-toed shoes.
 Due to safety standards, cowboy or riding boots are required for campers taking Horseback Riding.
 (Hiking boots, sneakers, duck shoes, and girls’ dress boots are not acceptable for horseback riding.)

 Laundry is sent out once a week and returns two days later.
 Camp laundry is not as gentle or precise as your home laundry – please send only sturdy camp clothes.
 Send only cloth or nylon mesh laundry bags that will not melt in a commercial dryer.
 Please label all of your camper’s belongings so she will be able to keep up with them easily.

 We ask campers not to bring any electronic devices to Camp.
 If it plugs in, it should stay at home!
 Girls love living this way, and we love the opportunity it gives them to more fully inhabit the present moment, to relate with each other face to face, and to enjoy the beauty of the woods and the sounds of Camp.

 Camp will provide the necessary equipment for each activity, including helmets and safety gear, with the exception of those items listed above (tennis racquet, horseback riding boots, guitar, goggles).
 Expensive equipment that campers bring to Camp (such as a tennis racquet or musical instrument) will be each camper’s personal responsibility.
-Please do not send campers with electronics, bicycles, vehicles, personal weapons, or personal pets to Camp.
+Please do not send your daughter to Camp with electronics, bicycles, vehicles, personal pets, or weapons of any kind.